UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

     from distutils.core import setup

-Getting klunky, hard to extend, maybe destined for deprication...
+Getting klunky, hard to extend, maybe destined for deprecation...

 But it gets the job done -- and it does it well for the simple cases.